 Now imagine that Bob can only afford to put away 4% a month due to his student loan debt and tight budget.
 Assuming the same rate of return over 43 years and a 2% employer match, he will have approximately \$540,515 at retirement.
-Overall, Bob contributed \$103,200 compared to Sally's \$240,000.2 approximately \$540,515 at retirement.
-Overall, Bob contributed \$103,200 compared to Sally's \$240,000.2 This example is for illustrative purposes only.
-Increase in inflation is not factored in.
-Individual's results will vary. \$500,000 \$1000/month \$600/month 5% RATE OF RETURN AGE 65 RETIREMENT The bottom line is that the earlier you start, the faster you BOB SALLY can reach your saving goals.
-AGE 22 AGE 45 TIP: Don't be discouraged by a slow start.
-The true magic of compound interest might not kick in until you've been saving for a decade or more.
+Overall, Bob contributed \$103,200 compared to Sally's \$240,000.

+interest might not kick in until you've been saving for a decade or more.
+Use the Rule of 72 to forecast the time it will take to double your money with the help of compound interest.

-DO THE MATH: 72 / interest rate = number of years it will take to double your money money with the help of compound interest.
+DO THE MATH: 72 / interest rate = number of years it will take to double your money